A Guide to Schools & Scholarships for Students with Disabilities

 Other Financial Aid Options for Students with Disabilities

-Students with disabilities may apply to all types of federal student aid to help with their higher education costs.
-Federal student loans and grants through the U.S. Department of Education could provide needed support to qualified students.
-Some options include:
+Students with disabilities have the opportunity to apply for various types of federal student aid to assist with their higher education expenses.
+The U.S. Department of Education offers federal student loans and grants that can provide essential support to eligible students.
+Some of the available options include:

 Additional Resources